Bartek16194/DCS-CRT-Carrier-Recovery-Tool/README.md

 -   Dynamic weather is not supported, and in such cases, the script will only select CASE 3.

 ## Contact / Support
-If you need support or if you like to contribute, jump into my [Discord](https://discord.gg/yYs9HSq).
+If you need support contact me on Discord: bartek16194

 See https://github.com/Bartek16194/DCS-CRT-Carrier-Recovery-Tool for a user manual and the latest release.